MD3728/Neon-Mixtape-Tour-RR-1.1.x/README.md

 # How to Play
 Open index.html in the NMT folder
-Pressing "Save" on the title screen will save game data to localstorage, clearing cookies will clear your save data
+Pressing "Save" on the title screen will save game data to localstorage, so clearing cookies will clear your save data